leylannis/Image-Upsampling/README.md

     "make coverage"
-        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt" is in your current directory Will produce line coverage output to the console
+        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage output to the console

 ### Code Details and Complexity:
     Interpolation Method 1: